asmitbm/weaviate-docusaurus/docs/getting-started/installation.md

 The fastest way 🚀 to create a new Weaviate instance – from scratch – is to use the Weaviate Cloud Service (aka, the WCS).
 The WCS is a completely managed service, so you don’t have to install or maintain anything to run Weaviate.
 Currently, the service is in private beta, but (🤫) if you log in to the [Weaviate Cloud Console](https://console.semi.technology/), you can create a free sandbox to play around with.

-If you are itching to get started with WCS, just skip to the [WCS hands-on section].
+If you are itching to get started with WCS, just skip to the [WCS hands-on section](#wcs-hands-on).

 ## Running Weaviate yourself